mohamed-adel674/mohamed-adel674/README.md

 - 👋 Hi, I’m @mohamed-adel
 - 👀 I’m interested in back end developer
+- 🌱 I’m currently working as a freelancer php developer
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning nodejs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking for a job as junior php developer.
-- 📫 How to reach me ...
+- 📫 How to reach me -> 'melmorshdy865@gmail.com' , '01030037565'

 <!---
 mohamed-adel674/mohamed-adel674 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.